DaylightNebula/PaperCustomResourceToolkit/Readme.md

     - [ ] Checkbox (cycle between textures for other options, fire event)
     - [ ] Labels (can be used to display text and have a custom background)
     - [ ] Text buttons (could just add to button, check when this is being implemented)
+- [ ] Custom Armor and Tools
+  - [ ] Extend based custom item
+  - [ ] Allow for durability adjustments
+  - [ ] Mining speed adjustments
+  - [ ] May need to adjust item allocator to allow specific items to be allocated to specific resources